nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe, in his capacity as the Minister of Finance, Economic Stabilization and National Policies, has appointed an Independent Remuneration Committee to review the salary increase of the Central Bank of Sri Lanka (CBSL).

-The relevant Independent Remuneration Committee members include Dinesh Stephen Weerakoddy, Arjuna Herath, Dr Indrajit Coomaraswamy, Sudharma Karunarathne, Anthony Nihal Fonseka, Anushka S. Wijesinha and Duminda Hulangamuwa, the PMD reported.
+The Independent Remuneration Committee members include Mr Dinesh Stephen Weerakkody, Mr Arjuna Herath, Dr Indrajit Coomaraswamy, Mrs Sudharma Karunarathne, Mr Anthony Nihal Fonseka, Mr Anushka S Wijesinha and Mr Duminda Hulangamuwa.

-This appointment of the committee has been made based on the recommendation in the report of the Committee on Public Finance (CoPF) in relation to the CBSL salary revision, the President’s Media Division (PMD) said.
+Responding to mounting pressures from Members of Parliament and the Committee on Public Finance (CoPF), President Wickremesinghe has established an independent remuneration committee.
+This committee will review the contentious salary hike based on the recommendations delineated in the CoPF report on CBSL salary revision, the President’s Media Division said.

 ...